Niguoz/Niguoz/README.md

 # Hello!! :wave:
 ### I'm Nicola Pellegrini, an Italian Junior Game Programmer.
-Here I want to share with you my works.
+I would like to share my projects with you.
-### You can find me also on [LinkedIn](https://www.linkedin.com/in/nicola-p-731589235/)
+### You can find me also on [LinkedIn](https://www.linkedin.com/in/nicola-p-731589235/).
-### If you click on the image, you can have more info about the project
+### You can click on the proeject's image to gain more info

 <h1 align="center"> My Portfolio </h1>